build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 ---
-title: "Building a Multi-Region Disaster Recovery Environment for Amazon AppStream 2.0"
+title: "Building a multi-region disaster recovery environment for Amazon AppStream 2.0"

 description: "A guide on FSLogix CloudCache and replication software for resilience."